-I’ve added several example scenarios to this collection, along with discussion to help you evaluate the designers’ choices.
+I’ve added several branching scenarios to this collection of scenario-based training examples, along with questions to help you evaluate the designers’ choices.

-Challenges you might not have seen before include:
+The new examples include five activities you might not have seen before:

 - Can you convince Carla to analyze the problem instead of throwing a course at it?

 - Your patient is HIV positive.
 Should you tell his wife?

 - Your student is stressed and might be cutting herself.
 Can you convince her to talk to the counselor?